Have you spent any time using a mood tracker?

 I always feel like my energetic and happy overlap but I have pink days that aren’t green so I just leave my green days as they are.

-If you want to be more ambitious in your mood tracking, keep a journal about you daily activities.
+If you want to be more ambitious in your mood tracking, keep a journal about your daily activities.
 Or keep another tracker and see how it matches up at the end of the month.

 The more you use the tracker the more you’ll see patterns in your moods and months.
 It can help you to focus on the positive and find strategies to deal with the negative.

-Want more bullet journal ideas?
+If you want more bullet journal ideas?
 Be sure to check out: